cltl/ma-communicative-robots/projects/think_aloud/RL_NSP/README.md

 The code has been tested on both Windows 10 and Ubuntu 20.04.

-**Important:** In order to run NSP, make sure to download the NSP model from <ADD DRIVE LINK> and unzip this file into `\next_sentence_prediction\model`.
-The model files can be found in the following [Google Drive link](https://drive.google.com/drive/folders/10GEpnjqXn4DfyKjFjJG7KbJEygvdAI2J?usp=sharing).
+**Important:** In order to run NSP, make sure to download the NSP model from and place the resource files into a folder `\next_sentence_prediction\model`.
+The model files can be found in the following [Google Drive folder](https://drive.google.com/drive/folders/10GEpnjqXn4DfyKjFjJG7KbJEygvdAI2J?usp=sharing).